getzlab/rnaseqc/README.md

       -d[threshold],
       --detection-threshold=[threshold] Number of counts on a gene to consider the gene 'detected'.
+Additionally, genes
+                                        below this limit are excluded from 3' bias computation.
 Default: 5 reads

       "--" can be used to terminate flag options and force all following arguments to be treated as positional options